csantos/containerimmersionday/workshop/content/ecs-fargate/deploy_the_container_using_aws_fargate/_index.en.md

     Verify that under "Storage and Logging", the "log driver" is set to "awslogs".

-    The Log configuration should look something like this:
+    The Log configuration should look something like the following image **NOTE** DO NOT change your settings to match the image:

     ![CloudWatch Logs integration](/images/02-awslogs.png)